YaqiangCao/cLoops2/README.md

 <p align="center">
 <img align="center" width="500" height="600" src="https://github.com/YaqiangCao/cLoops2/blob/master/pngs/gm_aggDomains.png">

-For Hi-Trac, we expect the aggregated domains pattern as above (maybe better clear if there are more domains):
+For Hi-TrAC, we expect the aggregated domains pattern as above (maybe better clear if there are more domains):
 - clear segregation from up-and down-stream;
 - enriched CTCF/Cohesin bindings at boundaries;
 - higher 1D signal than nearby regions;